DREAMS ARE POSSIBLE

 "We work on efforts to give people a better opportunity for job security and housing," Campbell said.
 "We focus on women who are working hard but can't make ends meet.
 If you invest in women, you invest in their children and their communities."

 Women who are struggling financially in McLean County frequently are single mothers who work jobs that don't pay well.
-The idea of Dreams are Possible is to provide the women with hands-on experience so they acquire the skills in using various tools as well as exposure to a variety of different fields so the women can determine whether they want to apply for apprenticeship programs to become plumbers, sheet metal workers, laborers, electricians or carpenters or transfer to Heartland Community College in their Ready to Work Programs.
+The idea of Dreams are Possible is to provide the women with hands-on experience so they acquire skills in using various tools as well as exposure to a variety of fields so the women can determine whether they want to apply for apprenticeship programs to become plumbers, sheet metal workers, laborers, electricians or carpenters or transfer to Heartland Community College in their Ready to Work Programs.
 Women can be truck drivers, welders, and brick layers, as well, and all of these fields are actively seeking to recruit women and pay a living wage.

 "All those fields pay way better and have benefits," Campbell said.
-"Women traditionally don't think about those fields.
-It's a culture thing.
-This would be a place to bridge that cultural gap."
+"Women traditionally don't think about those fields."
+Dreams Are Possible helps expose the women to new opportunities and prepare them for future employment.